TurkuNLP/BioCreativeVI_CHEMPROT_RE/I-ANN/README.md

 - Trains on training set, predicts development and test set
 - Trains on training set + development set, predicts test set

-Instruction on how to run the code:
+Instruction for running the pipeline:

 1) Install all prerequisits.